CISLab-HKUST/StrokeRendering/README.md

-# StrokeRendering
-An Inverse Procedural Pipeline for Stylized Brush Stroke Rendering
+# An Inverse Procedural Pipeline for Stylized Brush Stroke Rendering